gpdowney/lightweightLSAT/pages/reason/understand.md

 The Facts and the Conclusion will be contained in distinct clauses.
 You do not need to add anything or extract secret ideas.
 The Argument will give you everything you need.

-You must, on the LSAT, [accept that the Facts are True](flaws.html#truth).
+You must, on the LSAT, [accept that the Facts are True][truth].
 You can only question whether they support the Conclusion.

 So, to Understand the Argument, you must first distinguish the Facts from the Conclusion.
-There are three ways to [BREAK DOWN](break.html) Arguments: Feel, Flow, and Keywords.
+There are three ways to [BREAK DOWN][break] Arguments: Feel, Flow, and Keywords.

-And, then, you must [BOIL DOWN](boil.html) the Argument to its essential point.
+And, then, you must [BOIL DOWN][boil] the Argument to its essential point.
 So that you can easily ANCHOR yourself in your Understanding before you make a Prediction or move into the Answers.

+[truth]: flaws.html#truth
+[boil]: boil.html
+[break]: break.html